Finding Low-Income Senior Housing in Seattle, WA

 Along with being the home to the iconic Space Needle and the headquarters for everyone’s favorite coffee brand, Seattle also enjoys a vibrant arts and culture scene as seen on display in its dozens of museums, music venues, performing arts theaters, and annual festivals.
 The Pacific Northwest is also one of the most scenic places in the country, with its snow-capped mountains, towering pines, and fast-rushing creeks and streams.
 With hundreds of miles of scenic nature trails, one of the most innovative culinary scenes in the country, several pro sports teams, and an abundance of shopping opportunities, there’s never a dull moment to be had in Seattle.

 While Seattle is often considered one of the rainiest cities in the country, the truth is that it doesn’t rain as much as most people think.
 In fact, it’s not even in the top ten wettest cities in America.
 On average, Seattle experiences 150 days of rain per year, which might seem like a lot, but the amount of rain it gets really isn’t that much.
 In truth, Seattle has a pleasant year-round climate.
-In the summer, the weather is wonderfully warm and in the winters tend to be cool and damp.
-Over the course of the year, Seattle’s temperature typically varies from 37°F to 79°F, and is rarely below 28°F or above 88°F.
+In the summer, the weather is wonderfully warm and in the winter tends to be cool and damp.
+Over the course of the year, Seattle’s temperature typically varies from 37°F to 79°F and is rarely below 28°F or above 88°F.

 Another reason why you may want to consider Seattle for low-cost apartment communities for seniors is that Washington State has no income tax.
 This means that any income a senior might receive from Social Security, pensions, and/or their retirement accounts is not taxed.
-For those with limited incomes, this can be especially beneficial and make it easier for them to afford to live in beautifu Seattle.
+For those with limited incomes, this can be especially beneficial and make it easier for them to afford to live in beautiful Seattle.

-In this guide, you will learn more about finding low income senior housing, applying for rental assistance programs in Seattle, and more.
+In this guide, you will learn more about finding low-income senior housing, applying for rental assistance programs in Seattle, and more.
 The topics include:

 About Low Income Senior Housing Programs in Seattle, WA

-Seniors in need of low income housing in Seattle have several programs to choose from depending on their needs.
+Seniors in need of low-income housing in Seattle have several programs to choose from depending on their needs.
 These programs are designed to provide rental subsidies to property owners, so seniors living on limited incomes can afford to live in comfortable, safe, and clean environments.
 Each program has its own guidelines for determining eligibility, but they all rely significantly on the income of the applicants and their families.

-The low income senior housing programs available in Seattle include:
+The low-income senior housing programs available in Seattle include:

-• Subsidized Senior Apartments
+- Subsidized Senior Apartments

-• Section 202 Senior Housing
+- Section 202 Senior Housing

-• Low Income Housing Tax Credit (LIHTC) Programs
+- Low-Income Housing Tax Credit (LIHTC) Programs

-• HUD Section 8 Housing Choice Vouchers
+- HUD Section 8 Housing Choice Vouchers

 Subsidized Senior Apartments in Seattle, WA

 The King County Housing Authority (KCHA) offers subsidized housing to seniors and families with low incomes.
-In most cases those approved pay no more than 30% of their income for their rent, including utilities.
+In most cases, those approved pay no more than 30% of their income for their rent, including utilities.
 The KCHA owns and manages nearly all of the subsidized housing it offers, which includes more than 80 properties, many of which have on-site social services.

 It is important to note that these properties do not accept Section 8 vouchers.
 Instead, the KCHA charges low-income seniors and families reduced rent.
 Subsidized senior apartments have general income requirements and some may take into consideration a senior’s medical expenses when calculating the rent.
 Due to the popularity of these apartments, they tend to be in very high demand, so it’s not uncommon for there to be long waiting lists to get into these communities.
-And in some cases, the waiting list may even be temporarily closed to new waiting list applications.
+In some cases, the waiting list may even be temporarily closed to new waiting list applications.

 Section 202 Senior Housing Communities in Seattle

-Section 202 senior apartments provide safe, sanitary, and well-maintained housing for low or very low income seniors over the age of 62.
+Section 202 senior apartments provide safe, sanitary, and well-maintained housing for low or very low-income seniors over the age of 62.
 These communities usually have a Service Coordinator on staff who can help elderly residents find a variety of other beneficial resources and apply for any senior programs that they might also be eligible for.
 Besides being affordable, one of the main benefits of living in a Section 202 community is that these apartments tend to be located within close proximity to public transportation, medical services, and shopping centers.

-To be eligible for a Section 202 low income senior apartment, a senior’s income must not be over 50% of the Area Median Income (AMI).
+To be eligible for a Section 202 low-income senior apartment, a senior’s income must not be over 50% of the Area Median Income (AMI).
 If other family members are going to reside with the senior in a Section 202 apartment, then their income will also be calculated along with the main applicant’s income when determining eligibility.

 Low Income Housing Tax Credit (LIHTC) Program for Seattle

-The Low Income Housing Tax Credit (LIHTC) does not provide direct rent subsidies to the renter, but instead it provides tax credits to builders and developers in return for acquiring, rehabilitating, or constructing housing units for lower-income households and individuals.
+The Low-Income Housing Tax Credit (LIHTC) does not provide direct rent subsidies to the renter, but instead it provides tax credits to builders and developers in return for acquiring, rehabilitating, or constructing housing units for lower-income households and individuals.
 Most LIHTC properties in Seattle have tiered income limits, which means that the applicant’s income must fall within the assigned bracket to qualify.
 In general, the base rent is usually set at 30% of the income of the AMI tied to the unit.

-It is also important to note that LIHTC properties are exclusively reserved for low income seniors.
-On average, about 16% of these apartments tend to be specifically designated for senior living with the remaining made suitable for low income families.
+It is also important to note that LIHTC properties are exclusively reserved for low-income seniors.
+On average, about 16% of these apartments tend to be specifically designated for senior living with the remaining made suitable for low-income families.
 However, those seniors who do not require certain elderly-friendly features are free to choose to reside in standard units, so their options aren’t quite as limited.
 As with subsidized housing, there will also be income requirements that need to be met to qualify for residency in a LIHTC apartment.

 While LIHTC properties also tend to have waiting lists, funding for this program is more abundant than some of the other affordable housing programs.
 Therefore, the chances of finding a vacancy can be higher for a LIHTC unit.